 (5) Activities that help youth prepare for and transition to postsecondary education and training.

 (c) All youth participants must be offered an opportunity to receive follow-up services that align with their individual service strategies.
-Furthermore, follow-up services must be provided to all participants for a minimum of 12 months unless the participant declines to receive follow-up services or the participant cannot be located or contacted.
+Furthermore, follow-up services must be provided to all participants for a minimum of 12 months unless the participant declines to receive follow-up services, or the participant cannot be located or contacted.
 Follow-up services may be provided beyond 12 months at the State or LWDB’s discretion.
-The types of services provided and the duration of services must be determined based on the needs of the individual and therefore, the type and intensity of follow-up services may differ for each participant.
+The types of services provided, and the duration of services must be determined based on the needs of the individual and therefore, the type and intensity of follow-up services may differ for each participant.
 Follow-up services must include more than only a contact attempted or made for securing documentation in order to report a performance outcome.
 Reference WIOA Sec.
 129(c)(2)(I), 20 CFR § 681.580 and TEGL 21-16

 High Poverty Area:

 A youth who lives in a high poverty area is automatically considered to be a low-income individual.
 A high-poverty area is a Census tract, a set of contiguous Census tracts, Indian Reservation, Oklahoma Tribal Statistical Area (as defined by the U.S. Census Bureau), Alaska Native Village Statistical Area or Alaska Native Regional Corporation Area, Native Hawaiian Homeland Area, or other tribal land as defined by the Secretary in guidance or county that has a poverty rate of at least 25 percent as set every 5 years using American Community Survey 5-Year data.
-LWDB must have written policy/procedure to determine these criteria.
+LWDB must have a written policy/procedure to determine these criteria.
 Reference WIOA Sec.
-3(36), 20 CFR § 681.260 and TEGL 21-16/Attachment 2 Obsolete- removed www.FactFinder.Census.Gov )
+3(36), 20 CFR § 681.260 and TEGL 21-16 https://data.census.gov/)

 Homeless: